 Recommended links for student teachers X

-If your primary age child is struggling with reading, it is important
+If your child is struggling with reading, it is important

 to act fast.
 There is no biologically critical period for the learning of literacy as writing systems are inventions of human cultures, but there is a window of opportunity between the ages of about 4-7 when

-children pick up the skills most easily and quickly.
+children pick up decoding skills and alphabet code knowledge most easily and quickly.
 The window never closes,

 but the older the child the more difficult it will be to remedy any deficiency, eliminate